curlybracketshq/stunning-potato/README.md

 An animation is composed by:

 - metadata
-- list of frames references
+- list of frames data

 Animation metadata include: